baldengineer/Mega-IIe/firmware/mega2_picovga/README.md

 The original repo contains many examples and other unnecessary files.
 However, I don't have time to cull the project and I am uncertain which elements are re-sharable and which are not.

 Sorry if this is confusing.
 Reach out to me if you need help.
 I'll do what I can.

+## Notes
+* Debugger doesn't work because it halts one of the cores.
+* Programming from within VSCode does not upload new code.
+Have to use J-Flash Lite to upload the `HEX` or `BIN` file.